-Are you considering filing for bankruptcy?
+If you are considering filing for bankruptcy, you should consider the alternatives to bankruptcy before you file.
 There are several things to keep in mind when making this decision.
 First, you want to be aware of the types of bankruptcy so you can know which one is right for you.
 Bankruptcy alternatives are also an option if you want to make sure you’ve looked into every choice before filing.
 Read on for more information on available alternatives to bankruptcy.

 Reasons To File